mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 All the Utm tags are available in the time entry, just by toggling the entry details button.

+Mautic automatically tracks UTM tags for all requests (including visitors).

-Please note that UTM tags are recorded only on a form submission that contains the action "Record UTM Tags".
+Before version 3.2, UTM tags were only recorded on a form submission that contains the action "Record UTM Tags".

 #### Embedding the Pixel